pondrejk/dizzer/chap3-vis_challenges-density.md

 - graphic -- browser to GPU continuum (see Dominikus Baur)
 - history see @williams2012learning, chapter on HTML5 drawing APIs

+TODO some image on the positioning of the three in some conceptual space

+CSS animations are usually faster than JS animations (because they collaborate with browser)

 ## SVG
 pros:
 - vector